Bankstown Bunker: Air Defence Headquarters Sydney

-Documentary evidence indicates that the search for a permanent site to construct a purpose built combined Fighter Sector Headquarters and Gun Operation Room was underway by August 1942.
+Documentary evidence indicates that the search for a permanent site to construct a purpose-built combined Fighter Sector Headquarters and Gun Operation Room was underway by August 1942.
 Eventually the site of a shallow quarry on Black Charlie's Hill was selected.
 The site had extensive views to the east, west and to the south and on a clear day, reportedly the arch of the Sydney Harbour Bridge could be seen.
 The land, which was owned by the Bankstown Hospital Trust, was resumed under National Security Regulations.
 The Commonwealth Government later acquired the site in circa August 1945.

 Approval for the construction of the Fighter Sector Headquarters was given by the Minister of Air, as an urgent war measure, on 7 November 1942.
 Work on the two-storey underground bunker was scheduled to begin in January 1943 and surviving documentation indicates that by April the foundations of the structure were well under way.
 Construction of the Fighter Sector Headquarters was completed by August 1944, with the exception of the installation of the telephone and signals cables, which were to be installed by the Post Master General's Office in November of that year.

-The main contractor of the project was Stuart Bros Pty Ltd of Sydney.
+The main contractor of the project was Stuart Bros of Sydney.
 Bankstown Municipal Council carried out the electrical reticulation of the building and the air conditioning equipment appears to have been supplied and installed by Carrier Air Conditioning Limited of Spring Street, Sydney.
 The estimated cost to construct the bunker and the above ground, support buildings which included: an Administration Building, Rest Rooms and Kitchen, Male and Female Latrines, and Garage, was A£20,400.
 The final cost of the project was A£36,255.

 When completed the building comprised a ground floor and basement, at the heart of which was a two-storey high Operations Room.
 The Operations Room was dominated by a large plotting table, on which the WAAAF personnel plotted aircraft movements.
 Other key operational areas of the bunker included: a Gun Operations Room (anti-aircraft guns), the Search-light Operations Room and the Naval Plotting Room.

 The new covert Air Defence Headquarters became operational in January 1945.
 The unit history report for this period indicates that 49 officers and 128 other ranks of the RAAF and WAAAF staffed the ADHQ along with personnel from the Army, Navy and Volunteer Air Corp.
 However, as the ADHQ operated 24 hours a day, 7 days a week not all of the assigned personnel were on duty at one time.
 For security reasons, the personnel were transported to and from the ADHQ by bus.
 Accommodation for ADHQ personnel was located in the Bankstown Shopping area.